sisinflab/elliot/docs/source/guide/hyper_optimization.rst

 Hyperparameter Optimization
 ================================

-Elliot provides hyperparameter tuning optimization integrating the functionalities of the **HyperOpt** library and extending it with exhaustive grid search.
+Elliot provides hyperparameter tuning optimization integrating the functionalities of the **HyperOpt** library and supporting exhaustive grid search for discrete choices.

 Before continuing, let us recall how to include a recommendation system into an experiment: